GTMStack

 Every consolidation initiative faces internal resistance.
 Here’s how to handle the most common pushbacks.

 “Our SDRs are used to these tools.”
 True, and that’s a sunk cost.
-The question isn’t whether the team is comfortable — it’s whether the current stack is producing the best results per dollar spent.
+The question isn’t whether the team is comfortable.
+It’s whether the current stack is producing the best results per dollar spent.
 Run a two-week parallel test with a subset of the team.
 If the consolidated platform produces comparable or better results, the comfort argument dissolves.

 “We’ll lose features we depend on.”
 Map out which features your team actually uses daily versus which features exist in the tool but nobody touches.
 Most teams use 30-40% of any given tool’s feature set.
 The features you “lose” in consolidation are usually features nobody was using anyway.